Black and White Cookie Cake is light, spongy yellow cake with chocolate & vanilla icing in every slice. It's a beloved cookie made into cake!

 How to make a Black & White Cookie Cake

-Divide the batter evenly between the two round cake pans, and smooth the top for even baking.
+Divide the batter evenly between the two round cake pans, and smooth the top with a small offset spatula for even baking.

 Questions asked and answered